-The active or standby preference for the BIG-IP system is defined by setting the appropriate startup parameters for the fail-over mechanism in the bigdb database.
-For more details on fail-over startup and functioning, see Failover and cluster keys, on page B-2.
+The active or standby preference for the BIG-IP system is defined by setting the appropriate startup parameters for the fail-over utility in the bigdb database.
+For more details on fail-over startup and functioning, see Fail-over and cluster keys, on page B-2.